ShahariarRabby/CarND_Capstone/README.md

 Please use **one** of the two installation options, either native **or** docker installation.

+[image1]: ./final-project-ros-graph-v2.png "Carla's System Architecture"

+## System Architecture
+Carla's system can be broken down into three main parts:
+- The perception subsystem detects traffic lights and obstacles.
+- The planning subsystem (node waypoint updater) updates the waypoints and the associated target velocities.
+- The control subsystem actuates the throttle, steering, and brake to navigate the waypoints with the target velocity.

+![alt text][image1]

+---
 ### Native Installation

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).